FeGe as a building block for the kagome 1:1, 1:6:6, and 1:3:5 families: hidden d-orbital decoupling of flat band sectors, effective models and interaction Hamiltonians: Tight-binding (TB) models of FeGe

 To fulfill this goal, we extract three groups of orbitals from the 27 orbitals of the Wannier TB, with the hoppings between orbitals from different groups being relatively weak.
 Therefore, we can construct the TB models for each group separately.
 The three groups of orbitals are

-\begin{itemize} \item $(d_{xy},d_{x^2-y^2})$ orbitals of Fe on the kagome sites and $(p_x,p_y)$ orbitals of trigonal Ge, i.e., 8 orbitals in total. \item $(d_{xz},d_{yz})$ orbitals of Fe on kagome sites, $p_z$ orbital of honeycomb Ge and $p_z$ orbital of trigonal Ge, i.e., 9 orbitals in total. \item $d_{z^2}$ orbitals of Fe and the $sp^2$ bonding states of honeycomb Ge, i.e., 6 orbitals in total. \end{itemize}
+\begin{itemize} \item $(d_{xy},d_{x^2-y^2})$ orbitals of Fe on the kagome sites and $(p_x,p_y)$ orbitals of triangular Ge, i.e., 8 orbitals in total. \item $(d_{xz},d_{yz})$ orbitals of Fe on kagome sites, $p_z$ orbital of honeycomb Ge and $p_z$ orbital of triangular Ge, i.e., 9 orbitals in total. \item $d_{z^2}$ orbitals of Fe and the $sp^2$ bonding states of honeycomb Ge, i.e., 6 orbitals in total. \end{itemize}

 We now justify the reason for this separation.
 We first consider the separation of five $d$ orbitals of Fe.
 Under symmetries of SG 191, $d$ orbitals on kagome sites naturally split into three groups, i.e., $(d_{xy}, d_{x^2-y^2})$, $(d_{xz}, d_{yz})$, and $d_{z^2}$.
 The hoppings between $(d_{xz}, d_{yz})$ and the other two groups of $d$ orbitals are forbidden on the $z=0$ plane, as $M_z$ is an onsite symmetry and these orbitals have opposite $M_z$ eigenvalues, while the inter-kagome layer hoppings are much smaller as the distance is long.
 Moreover, the hoppings between $(d_{xy}, d_{x^2-y^2})$ and $d_{z^2}$ are also relatively small from the 27-band Wannier TB model in \cref{Table:wannier_hoppings}.
 This comes from the different shapes of the wavefunctions, i.e., the amplitudes of $(d_{xy}, d_{x^2-y^2})$ wavefunctions mostly come from the $xy$ planes, while the amplitudes of $d_{z^2}$ wavefunctions mostly come from the $z$-axis.
 This results in a small overlap between the wavefunction of $d_{z^2}$ and $d_{xy},d_{x^2-y^2}$ orbitals.
 Notice that since $d_{x^2-y^2}$ and $d_{z^2}$ belong to the same trivial IRREP of $D_{2h}$, they have a small onsite hopping of -0.17 eV.
 A proper linear combination of $d_{x^2-y^2}$ and $d_{z^2}$ could remove the onsite hopping (note the simple equal-weight combination fails as they do not have the same onsite energy), but would make the basis more complicated.
 Thus we omit it for simplicity.
 Therefore, we conclude that three groups of $d$ orbitals can be analyzed separately.
 As for the $s$ and $p$ orbitals of Fe, they are far from the Fermi level $E_f$ and are omitted.